Updated May 28, 2021

 If your budget is under $500,000

-With a budget of half a million dollars, you can more comfortably construct a four-bedroom home of approximately 3,000 square feet.
-This is also the cost of a more luxurious 1,500-square-foot home — think granite countertops, hardwood floors, and high-end appliances.
+With a budget of half a million dollars, you can more comfortably construct a four-bedroom home, or up to 5,000 square feet.
+Or you could go for a smaller home with more luxury — think granite countertops, hardwood floors, and high-end appliances.

 If your budget is under $1 million

 With this cushy budget, you have a lot to work with.
-This is where you can construct at least a 4,000-square-foot home or a luxurious 2,500 square-foot-home with aspirational flooring, design, cabinets, and appliances.
-This will also get you a smaller home built in regions that are more expensive.
+This is where you can construct a 5,000-square-foot home or a luxurious smaller home with aspirational flooring, design, cabinets, and appliances in a more expensive region of the United States.

 Is it cheaper to build or buy a home?